Learn to Lead

 National Conference

-Meet everyone in person in May 2025 along with 1,300 church leaders from across Australia.
+Meet everyone in person over dinner in May along with 1,300 church leaders from across Australia.

 Church planting stream